 We proceeded with discovery, serving interrogatories and requests for production on June 12, and requesting a response within 14 days.
-On July 2 we moved for expedited discovery.
+Respondents replied that they would not be answering on that timeline.
+They later clarified that they would respond to discovery requests only after there was a decision on their not-yet-filed motion to dismiss.
+On July 2 we moved to compel expedited discovery.
 Respondents opposed, but the Court granted our motion on August 6, and ordered Respondents to respond to discovery by August 20.
 On August 20, Respondents produced a number of requested documents.
 We continue to review those documents and have sent Respondents a letter identifying deficiencies in their production.

 On July 10, Judge Gwin ordered parties to to submit additional briefing on the effect of the Sixth Circuit’s ruling on class certification.
 We filed our brief on July 20 and Respondents filed theirs on July 27.
 On July 27, they also filed a motion to dismiss, arguing that the Sixth Circuit decision effectively resolved the case.
 We filed our opposition on August 26.

 On September 18, we filed a Joint Motion for Stay of All Proceedings through October 9 while we discussed settlement.
-On October 9 we filed a Second Joint Motion for Stay until October 30, 2020.
-That motion was granted on October 19.
+The Court continued to approve periodic joint stay motions as settlement discussions progressed and the BOP filed daily status reports on its COVID testing.